Travel in May to avoid the Crowds!

 - Warm days and balmy tropical evenings in Mauritius

-Now well into the dry season, May is a great time to be on safari in one of Zimbabwe's National Parks.
+Now well into the dry season, May is a great time to be on safari in Hwange, Mana Pools, or one of Zimbabwe's other national parks.
 It also has the advantage that this is just before the peak season travel period begins, so you can expect to see just as much wildlife but fewer tourists!
 Coupled with no rain, beautiful blue skies and warm days, it really is a winner.

 May sees the start of the dry season, so this coupled with pleasant day time temperatures makes this a lovely time to be on safari in any of the National Parks.
-The majority of the camps are now open, having been closed over the summer/rainy months, and many take this time to refurbish the rooms, so you can benefit from everything looking new!
+The majority of the camps in South Luangwa and the Lower Zambezi are now open, having been closed over the summer rains, and many take this time to refurbish the rooms so you can benefit from everything looking new!
 The waterholes and rivers become more attractive to the wildlife as the lack of rain means that water is not readily available everywhere.

 A lot of lodges are offering lower accommodation rates for travel in May, making this a great time to pick up a real safari 'bargain'.

-The Falls are in full flood in May, as the Zambezi River reaches is highest flooding time in this month.
+The Falls are in full flow in May as the Zambezi River reaches its highest water levels.
 The sheer noise of the Falls as the water cascades down the steep precipice is deafening, and the spray can be seen for up to 30 km away - so be prepared to get a bit wet while viewing this Seventh Wonder of the World!
-But a trip here makes a wonderful addition for a few days after or before a safari in either Zambia or Zimbabwe.

-May sees the start of the cooler, dry season.
+May sees the start of the cooler, dry season across the whole of Botswana.
 Practically no rain falls at all, so the grass and the bush begin to wither, making for better game viewing in terms of being able to spot the wildlife.

 If you are looking for a beach stay after your safari, then Mauritius could well be the answer.
 This is the start of their winter period, but don't fret - Mauritius has a tropical climate so winter here means warm days filled with sunshine and balmy evenings.